 Do you have one or two days to visit Montreal?
 Here's our comprehensive breakdown of how much time you might need for your trip along with some suggestions for things to do.

 The city of Montreal boasts plenty of sights and attractions, making it a popular destination for tourists.
 So with one day, you'll probably feel rushed to see the main attractions.
-You really need more time to appreciate everything that the cultural city has to offer.
+You really need more time to appreciate everything that the colorful city has to offer.
 Many visitors prefer to have at least 3 or as many as 5 days to fully enjoy the city.
 If you have one day or less, we still have some great ideas for what to do while you're in town.

 Montreal is home to renowned museums and iconic landmarks, so dive into the city's famous attractions.
 The city's historical sites rank among the most awe-inspiring globally.
 The city is filled with world-class museums and historic sites such as Notre-Dame Basilica, St. Joseph's Oratory, the Biosphere, and the Fine Arts Museum.